 Google Search - search, google, finger

-Use SEO-friendly URLs:
+Use SEO-friendly URLs

 Keep your URLs short, descriptive, and use hyphens to separate words.
 Avoid using special characters or numbers in your URLs.

-Optimize your website’s speed:
+Optimize your website’s speed

 Google prefers fast-loading websites.
 Optimize images, use caching plugins, and minimize the use of external scripts and styles.

-Ensure mobile-friendliness:
+Ensure mobile-friendliness

 Your website should be responsive and easily accessible on mobile devices, as Google gives preference to mobile-friendly websites.